hottogo/dkg-docs/decentralized-knowledge-graph-layer-2/testnet-node-setup-instructions/setup-instructions-dockerless.md

 The installer script will guide you through the installation.

+When asked for a SQL password, use _admin_ as the password.

 {% hint style="success" %}
 **Congratulations.
 Welcome to v6 beta**
 {% endhint %}